camellan/weather/README.md

 #### New on release 0.6.1:

 - Change appname to METEO.
-- Save currenta data to cache file.
+- Save current data to cache file.
 - Show cache file in text format.
 - Add new translations: pt_PT and pt_BR.
 - Reload button when own API key.